actionhero/actionhero/site/source/includes/docs/ops/production_notes.md

 ## Pidfiles

-actionhero will write its pid to a pidfile in the normal unix way.
+ActionHero will write its pid to a pidfile in the normal unix way.
 The path for the pidfile is set in `config/api.js` with `config.general.paths.pid`.

-Individual actionhero servers will name their pidfiles by `api.id`, which is determined by the logic [here](https://github.com/evantahler/actionhero/blob/master/initializers/pids.js) and [here](https://github.com/evantahler/actionhero/blob/master/initializers/id.js).
-For example, on my laptop with the IP address of `192.168.0.1`, running `npm start` would run one actionhero server and generate a pidfile of `./pids/actionhero-192.168.0.1` in which would be a single line containg the process' pid.
+Individual ActionHero servers will name their pidfiles by `api.id`, which is determined by the logic [here](https://github.com/evantahler/actionhero/blob/master/initializers/pids.js) and [here](https://github.com/evantahler/actionhero/blob/master/initializers/id.js).
+For example, on my laptop with the IP address of `192.168.0.1`, running `npm start` would run one ActionHero server and generate a pidfile of `./pids/actionhero-192.168.0.1` in which would be a single line containg the process' pid.

 When running the cluster, the cluster process first writes his own pidfile to `process.cwd() + './pids/cluster_pidfile'`.
 Then, every worker the cluster master creates will have a pid like `actionhero-worker-1` in the location defined by `config/api.js`.